State of the Valley Conference just around the corner

 Beauchman has a long history of business and community involvement in Silicon Valley with an emphasis on education.
 He has served on the Santa Clara County Board of Education for the past twelve years, and previously served on the Campbell Unified School District Board of Trustees.

 Joint Venture's initiatives, publications, events and regional expertise receive frequent coverage in the national and local news media.
-Our staff is always available to comment on economic trends in Silicon Valley.
+Our subject matter experts are always available to comment on economic trends in Silicon Valley.